-In Puerto Rico, Convoy of Hope still helps those recovering from a disaster that took place more than a year ago — something not many organizations can say.
+In Puerto Rico, Convoy of Hope is still helping people recovering from Hurricane Maria that took place more than a year ago.

-Ramón and Nelida have always called Puerto Rico home and have a big family … 24 grandchildren and 14 great-grandchildren.
-Many members of their extended family lived with them until Hurricane Maria destroyed their home.
+Ramón and Nelida have always called Puerto Rico home and have a big family … there are 24 grandchildren and 14 great-grandchildren.
+Many members of their extended family lived with them until the hurricane destroyed their home.

-Both over the age of 60, and Ramón in poor health, the couple was quickly overwhelmed.
+With both over the age of 60 and Ramón in poor health, the couple was quickly overwhelmed.
 Their house was in shambles, and Ramón’s condition was getting worse.
 Depression set in as they struggled to recover with everyone else on the island.
 They felt forgotten and alone.

 Thanks to generous friends and volunteers, Convoy of Hope responded to Hurricane Maria immediately and deployed much-needed aid.
-We also sent Field Teams — volunteer teams made up of people from churches, universities, groups, and organizations — who partnered with local churches and community leaders to help rebuild homes across the island.
+Field Teams — volunteer teams made up of people from churches, universities, groups, and organizations — partnered with local churches and community leaders to help rebuild homes across the island.

-Field Team participation has exploded over the last six years.
-In 2013, we sent out 30 teams with 365 team members to four countries.
-Compare that to 2018, when we sent 82 teams with 1,018 team members to 11 countries.
+Field Teams participation has grown exponentially over the last six years.
+In 2013, Convoy sent out 30 teams with 365 team members to four countries.
+Five years later, in 2018, Convoy sent 82 teams with 1,018 team members to 11 countries.

-For teams serving in Puerto Rico, the goal was to help alleviate the stress and struggle those on the island were experiencing, and continue to experience to this day, after the devastating storm.
+For teams serving in Puerto Rico, the goal was to alleviate the stress and struggle those on the island were experiencing — and continue to experience to this day — after the devastating storm.